ArioKian/Correlation-Power-Analysis/README.md

 ```

 ## Example Project
 In the example project, you are provided with the power traces acquired during the execution of the AES-128 algorithm on a STM32F4 microcontroller as well as the plaintexts used for the encryption process.
-Power traces and plaintexts are stored in different CSV files, and they can simply be accessible by extracting the zip files named as ExampleProjectFiles%.zip.
+Power traces and plaintexts are stored in different CSV files, and they can simply be accessible by extracting the RAR files named as ExampleProjectFiles.part0%.rar.
 You can simply follow these steps to run the example project:
-* Extract the example project zip files in order to access the plaintexts.csv and traces.csv
+* Extract the example project RAR files in order to access the plaintexts.csv and traces.csv
 * Put CorrelationPowerAnalysis.py, ExampleProject.py, plaintexts.csv, and traces.csv in a same desired directory on your machine
 * Run ExampleProject.py